WAdama/nas_hb_status/README.md

 For the sensor create a conf file in the chosen path.

-The configuration file must contain the following entries according to your backup tasks:
+The configuration file must contain the following entries according to your backup tasks in JSON format:

 ```
 {